jtrauntvein/cross-platform-build/README.md

 * mount_point (string, optional): Specifies the path within the docker container where the target working directory will be mounted.
 * cwd (string, optional): Specifies the host directory where the container should be run.
 * env (string[], optional): Specifies the environment variables that should be defined within the docker container.
-* options (object, optional): Specifies the object that can be passed when the target is created within a sub-project.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 #### 3.1.8 mk_dir()